 How can I verify the value on my property?

 View the market (sales) information from the most recent reappraisal.
 (From the Assessment Process page, choose Reappraisal Sales from the bar on the left).
 A staff member can assist you in locating the sales that are similar to your property.
-For more recent sales, go to the Property Record Search, and choose 'Sales Search'.
+For more recent sales, go to the Property Record Search, and choose ’Sales Search’.
 Select criteria to help narrow the search.

 Where do I find sales of properties that are comparable to my property?

 Market (sales) information is also available on our Reappraisal Sales page.
 All sales of properties are recorded with the Clerk & Recorder’s Office.
 These recorded documents are then used to update the Assessor’s records.
 This data is public information and we will gladly show you how to obtain the required information.
 A Real Estate office is another good source for information on sold properties.

 What is a "Sales Study Period?"